-Thoroughly understand the importance of bills of lading in Port Agency with especial emphasis on the problems arising from the delivering of cargo without B/Ls being presented.
+Thoroughly understand the importance of bills of lading in Port Agency with especial emphasis on the problems arising from the delivering of cargo without bills of lading being presented.

 Understand the functions of a bill of lading and its role in international trade.
-Be aware of the effect of the UK Carriage of Goods by Sea Act 1992 or other national legislation on B/Ls.
+Be aware of the effect of the UK Carriage of Goods by Sea Act 1992 or other national legislation on bills of lading.